KDE/digikam-doc/main_window/image_view.rst

     :align: center

     The digiKam Move to Trash Dialog

-digiKam will ask you confirmation before to move items to trash with the dialog below.

 For each collection registered in the database, digiKam handles an internal trash-bin.
 Physically, the trash is located at the root album corresponding to the collection entry.
 It's a hidden folder :file:`.dtrash` storing deleted items in a subdirectory named :file:`files`, and information about the deletion stored in another subdirectory named :file:`info` with Json sidecars (:file:`.dtrashinfo`).
 Deleting a file in the collection does not remove the file from the media, but moves the file into this container.
 This one is accessible from the left sidebar tab **Albums** as the last entry of the tree-view corresponding to a collection and is named **Trash**.